-Student loan consolidation is like a refinance, with a new combined loan paying off the old loans.
-This also reduces the number of monthly loan payments.
-A consolidation loan simplifies repayment by replacing multiple loan payments with a single loan payment.
+Student loan consolidation, or refinancing, pays off your existing loans with a new student loan.
+A consolidation loan simplifies and streamlines your finances by replacing multiple loan payments with a single loan payment.

 There are two types of consolidation loans: federal and private.
 A federal consolidation loan can refinance federal student loans such as the Federal Stafford loan, Federal PLUS loan and Federal Perkins loan.
 A private consolidation loan can refinance non-federal student loans from private financial institutions, such as banks and credit unions, as well as non-federal student loans financed by states or colleges/universities.